polytypic/f-omega-mu/README.md

 only sufficient, but also necessary to keep type equivalence decidable in the general case.

-In addition to higher-kinded equirecursive types, this variation also has kind inference and basic structural subtyping with joins (and meets) and without bounded quantification.
-The motivation for providing subtyping is to allow one to better exploit untyped compilation targets such as JavaScript without having to e.g. perform unnecessary coercions.

 ## Why?

 Greg Morrisett has called Fω